 From the solicitor's initial notification of instruction to the actual contract of sale, there are several documents that you must sign.
 Don't wait for paper copies to arrive in the post.
 Ask for all docs to be emailed to you so that you can print them out yourself the same day.

-Unless your solicitor absolutely needs a hard copy to proceed, you should also be able to sign and return the scanned document by email.
-Again, this can cut days of potential delay.
+Unless your solicitor absolutely needs a hard copy document to proceed, sign and return the scanned document by email.

 Another reason to promote fast, proactive communication is that it helps to catch small misunderstandings, problems and delays before they escalate.
 Ensure that you and your solicitor also CC in other relevant parties when corresponding, including the buyer or seller on the other side,